AnomMAN: Detect Anomaly on Multi-view Attributed Networks: The Proposed Method

+{First, we introduce our motivation.} To take the attributes and network structure into consideration, we introduce a graph convolution-based framework to detect anomalies.
+However, the graph convolution operation {serves} as a low-pass filter, which can filter most of the high-frequency (anomalous) signals. {This phenomenon makes it difficult to detect anomalies on multi-view distributed networks.} To overcome this problem, as shown in Figure \ref{fig:draft}, a graph auto-encoder-based method is used.
+Anomalous instances include more high-frequency signals than normal ones.
+When signals are low-pass filtered, there is a larger difference in the spectrum distribution before and after filtering.
+Moreover, this motivation can be more clearly represented by a stronger low-pass filter.
+Finally, those whose reconstruction errors are larger will be detected as anomalous ones.

-In this paper, we proposed a model named AnomMAN to detect \textbf{Anom}aly on \textbf{M}ulti-view \textbf{A}ttributed \textbf{N}etworks.
+In this paper, we propose a model named AnomMAN to detect \textbf{Anoma}ly on \textbf{M}ulti-view \textbf{A}ttributed \textbf{N}etworks.
 The framework of AnomMAN is shown in Figure~\ref{tab:modelframework}.
-Firstly, it decomposes multi-view attributed networks $\mathcal{G}$ into $K$ views.
-Secondly, it encodes the sub-networks $\mathcal{G}^{(\varphi_k)}$ from each view into the same subspace by multi-view attributed networks encoder and fuse latent representations from different views with attention mechanism.
-Thirdly, we reconstruct both structures and attributes of multi-view attributed networks $\mathcal{G}$.
-Finally, we get the anomaly scores of nodes by both structure and attribute reconstruction error.
+First, it decomposes multi-view attributed networks $\mathcal{G}$ into $K$ views.
+Second, it encodes the sub-networks $\mathcal{G}^{(\varphi_k)}$ from each view into the same subspace by multi-view attributed {network} encoder and fuses latent representations from different views with attention mechanism \cite{vaswani2017attention}.
+Third, we reconstruct both structures and attributes of multi-view attributed networks $\mathcal{G}$.
+Finally, we get the anomaly score of nodes by both structure and attribute reconstruction errors.